Trojan2021/BeanTech/README.md

 How does it work?

 The temperature sensors are read through the Arduino using its analog inputs.
-Once read, we send the information over to the Raspberry Pi using a serial connection.
-Based on the given information and picked scenario, we control the fans, servos, air conditioning, and heating pads that are all operated using the Pi.
-The main program allows customized use of our programmed scenarios with the hardware to simulate our project inside the mock house.
+Once read, we send the information over to the Raspberry Pi using a serial connection with an Arduino Uno.
+Based on the given information and picked scenario, we control the fans, servos, air conditioning, and heating pads with the Pi.
+The main program allows full control of a single room in the house.
+This control allows for the room to be heated or cooled by your desired method/s.

 NEXT STEPS: